Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Installation
 ------------

-This module requires the module [Log] and the optional module [Generic].
+This module requires the module [Common], that should be installed first.

 * From the zip